astronomer/airflow-quickstart/README.md

 ### Exercise 3 - Astro Python SDK

+The Astro Python SDK is an open source package built on top of Airflow to provide you with functions and classes that simplify common ELT and ETL operations such as loading files or using SQL or pandas to transform data in a database-agnostic way.
+View the [Astro Python SDK documentation](https://astro-sdk-python.readthedocs.io/en/stable/index.html) for more information.

 The `transform_historical_weather_data` uses the `aql.dataframe` decorator to use Pandas to transform data.
-Currently the `find_hottest_day_birthyear` just prints out whatever table is passed into the function.

-Use pandas to transform the data shown in `in_table` to search for the hottest day in your birthyear for each city you retrieved data for.
-The streamlit app is set up to print the returned dataframe.
+The table returned by the `find_hottest_day_birthyear` task will be printed out at the end of your streamlit app.
+By default no transformation is made to the table in the task, let's change that!

 ```python
 @aql.dataframe(pool="duckdb")